MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/manage-hyper-v-scheduler-types.md

 - Each virtual processor (VP) of the root partition is mapped one-to-one to an underlying logical processor (LP).
 A host VP always runs on the same underlying LP.
 There's no migration of the root partition's VPs.

-- By default, the LPs that can run VPs can also run guest VPs.
+- By default, the LPs on which host the root partition's VPs run can also run guest VPs.

 - Hypervisor might schedule the guest VP to run on any available logical processor.
 While the hypervisor scheduler tries to consider temporal cache locality, non-uniform memory access (NUMA) topology, and many other factors when scheduling a guest VP, ultimately the VP can be scheduled on any host LP.